 By Carlito Rovira

-This narrative is not only false but also patently dangerous.
+This narrative is not only hilarious and false but also patently dangerous.

-The MAGA loyalists descended upon Washington, DC from every part of the United States days before the attempted coup to eagerly support Trump on his “wild” rally.
-Each of the participants were committed to support Trump, and others in the G.O.P, in a pathetic last stand of failure to suppress the Black vote and the will of the people.
+The MAGA loyalists descended upon Washington, DC from every part of the United States days before the attempted coup to eagerly support and partake in Trump’s “wild” rally.
+Each of the participants were committed to support Trump, and others in the G.O.P, in a pathetic last stand of failure to suppress the voting rights of African Americans and all people of color.

-The rage that was displayed by these insurrectionists is rooted in the historic backward traits deeply embedded in the customs, habits and traditions of white people ever since African chattel slavery began in the United States.
+The rage that was displayed by these insurrectionists is rooted in the historic backward traits deeply embedded in the customs, habits and traditions of white people, since African chattel slavery.
 These “patriots” were driven by the need to preserve their white privilege.

 In every objective sense they are more than just Trump supporters, they are a social prop for a menacing fascist movement, which continues to grow in this country.
 Overtures for “national healing” being made by politicians, the media, liberal commentators and so on, serves to obscure who in this society has the onus to make amends — history proves that it is NOT Black and Brown people.

-Traditional bourgeois representatives, in academia, journalism, the clergy and so on, will describe the vicious desires to eliminate Critical Race Theory, the right to vote, the right to abortion, same sex marriage, etc., as attempts to harm “our democracy”, when in actuality the problem goes much deeper.
+Traditional bourgeois representatives, in academia, journalism, the clergy and so on, will describe the vicious desires to eliminate Critical Race Theory, the right to vote, the right to abortion, same sex marriage, etc., as attempts to harm “our democracy”, when in actuality these are symptoms of a much larger problem.

 There is a conscious effort by elements in the ruling class to foster the menace of fascism and do away with the mere semblances of democracy.
-This is why the January 6 Congressional Hearings are meaningless.
-The “investigative” character of these hearings will be restricted to a battle among thieves.
+This is why the January 6 Congressional Hearings were meaningless.
+The “investigative” character of these hearings was restricted to legally technical formalities, in an entertaining setting.
+The hearings ended up being nothing more than part of a battle among thieves.

 The only solution to this rising fascist momentum is unity on a meaningful basis by all progressive sectors.
 How else will a militant people’s movement come about?
 It is needless to mention how the far-right forces diligently work on building their unity.
 And because this fascist movement is using as its narrative the “defense” of white privilege, it is imperative for white progressives and revolutionaries to adopt a John Brown disposition and raise the anti-racist banner as their very own.